oluevaera/tmux-conda-inherit/README.md

 Why is my conda environment back to "base"?! :weary:

 #### Introducing conda-inherit plugin for tmux!
-You won't be annoyed again like that, it will always open a new tmux window or pane with the environment of your currently selected (cursor) window/pane.
+You won't be annoyed like that again, it will always open a new tmux window or pane with the environment of your currently selected (cursor) window/pane.

-Just follow the instruction bellow! :sunglasses:
+Just follow the instructions bellow! :sunglasses:

 ## Requirements